-Our Russian potato vareniki recipe makes the boiled Russian dumplings stuffed with rustic mashed potato and caramelised onion that my baboushka used to make for family meals, particularly for Russian Christmas, Russian Easter, and the seemingly never-ending Sunday lunches that turned into dinners.
+Our Russian potato vareniki recipe makes the boiled Ukrainian and Russian dumplings stuffed with rustic mashed potato and caramelised onion that my Odessa-born grandmother used to make for family meals.
+Especially for the Orthodox Christmas and Easter, and the seemingly never-ending Sunday lunches that turned into dinners.

 But more about this Russian potato vareniki recipe in a moment, first I have a favour to ask.
-If you’ve cooked any of our recipes from Russia, Cambodia or beyond and you’ve liked them, please consider supporting Grantourismo so we can keep creating delicious recipes and food content.
+If you’ve cooked any of our recipes, whether it’s my family recipes, our Cambodia recipes or any other recipes from our archives, please consider supporting Grantourismo so we can keep creating delicious recipes and food content.
 Click through to this post for ways to support Grantourismo but here are a few ideas: you can browse our online shop where we have everything from gifts for food lovers designed from Terence’s photography to fun reusable cloth face masks.

 You could also consider a one-off donation or becoming a regular donor to our original Cambodian culinary history and cookbook on the Patreon platform or you could purchase something on Amazon, such as one of these James Beard 2020 award-winning cookbooks, cookbooks by Australian chefs, cookbooks for foodie travellers, classic cookbooks for serious cooks, and gifts for Asian food lovers and picnic lovers.
 Now let me tell you about this Russian potato vareniki recipe.